 Blackwell v.
 Barton, 34 F. 3d 298 (5th Cir.
 1994)

-The issue before the Court is an illegal arrest and an unnecessary extended detention.
+The issue before the Court is an illegal arrest and unnecessarily extended detention.
 Deville appeals from the district court’s grant of summary judgment to defendants on their 1983 and state law claims, which arise from two separate arrests of Deville, in August 2005 and May 2006.
 The Deville’s basis for appeal is that the officer’s arrest was without probable cause and use of excessive force, causing substantial physical injuries.
-The Deville’s believed Village of Turkey Creek to be liable for both officer’s.
+The Deville’s believed Village of Turkey Creek to be liable for both officers.

 The Court viewed the evidence in the light most favorable to the plaintiffs.
 By doing so, the Court established that on August 5, 2005, while traveling with her granddaughter, Deville was pulled over.
 Deville had set her car’s cruise control to 40 mph, which was the speed limit.
 The Turkey Creek Police Officer, Tarver, said he pulled Deville over for traveling at 50 mph, 10 mph over the speed limit.
 Deville began arguing with Tarver, regarding the speed at which she was traveling and proceeded to disregard Tarver’s instructions, requesting her registration and insurance.
 Deville rolled her window up and called her husband and other relatives to inform them of the situation.
 At this time, Tarver requested the assistance of the Chief of Police.